Which are the recognized circumstances for force majeure allowances?

 If your circumstances persist, you need to apply for a force majeure allowance within 3 months after graduation or de-enrolment date.

 I have an extra year study finance from DUO.
-Is this taken into account?
+Will that affect my force majeure allowance?

 No, an extra year study finance from DUO will not affect your force majeure allowance.